arjungandhi/arjungandhi.com/content/projects/social/makermap.md

 and that was how I got tricked into auditing a class(showing up and learning but with out the credit) that I taught I handed cleverly weasled my way out of.

-# Arjun gets bamboozled into taking a class was sad about it but then was pleasently suprised and had a great time.
+# Arjun gets bamboozled into taking a class was sad about it but then was pleasantly suprised and had a great time.

+So honestly I was ready to suffer when I got to this class.
+But turns out I had a really great time!
+My instructor was fantastic and within the 5-6 classes I attended I was ready to start interviewing.